tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    incompatible with ECH.
 1. It MUST NOT offer to resume any session for TLS 1.2 and below.
 1. It SHOULD contain TLS padding {{!RFC7685}} as described in {{padding}}.
-1. If it intends to compress any extensions (see {{outer-extensions}}), it MUST order those extensions consecutively.
+1. If it intends to compress any extensions (see
+   {{encoding-inner-clienthello}}), it MUST order those extensions consecutively.

 The client then constructs EncodedClientHelloInner as described in
-{{outer-extensions}}.
+{{encoding-inner-clienthello}}.
 Finally, it constructs the ClientHelloOuter message just as it does a standard ClientHello, with the exception of the following rules:

 1. It MUST offer to negotiate TLS 1.3 or above.
 1. If it compressed any extensions in EncodedClientHelloInner, it MUST copy the